WeatherLab/fsodoc/source/general/core_classes.rst

 Creating Core System Classes
 ****************************

-Every time CodeIgniter runs there are several base classes that are initialized automatically as part of the core framework.
+Every time FSO runs there are several base classes that are initialized automatically as part of the core framework.
 It is possible, however, to swap any of the core system classes with your own version or even just extend the core versions.

-**Most users will never have any need to do this, but the option to replace or extend them does exist for those who would like to significantly alter the CodeIgniter core.**
+**Most users will never have any need to do this, but the option to replace or extend them does exist for those who would like to significantly alter the FSO core.**

 .. note:: Messing with a core system class has a lot of implications, so make sure you know what you are doing before
     attempting it.